-Craigavon, N.I., 05 Dec 2017 – Almac Group, the global contract development and manufacturing organization is delighted to announce Professor Tom Moody, VP Technology Development & Commercialization at Almac & Arran Chemical Company, has received the prestigious Institute of Chemistry of Ireland Industrial Chemistry Award 2017.
+Craigavon, N.I., 05 Dec 2017 – Almac Group, the global contract development and manufacturing organisation is delighted to announce Professor Tom Moody, VP Technology Development & Commercialisation at Almac & Arran Chemical Company, has received the prestigious Institute of Chemistry of Ireland Industrial Chemistry Award 2017.

-Professor Moody presented his lecture on the subject of “Enzyme “feeds” rapid development and commercialization” during the award ceremony held at the Albert Lecture Theater, Royal College of Surgeons in Dublin, Ireland on 4th December.
+Professor Moody presented his lecture on the subject of “Enzyme “feeds” rapid development and commercialisation” during the award ceremony held at the Albert Lecture Theatre, Royal College of Surgeons in Dublin, Ireland on 4th December.

 Upon receiving the award Professor Moody commented: “On behalf of the team at Almac Sciences and Arran Chemical Company, I am thrilled to receive this prestigious award.
-It is a true honor to be recognized in this way by the Institute of Chemistry and be invited to present a lecture in honor of Eva Philbin who is undoubtedly one of the most inspirational chemists of our lifetime.
+It is a true honour to be recognised in this way by the Institute of Chemistry and be invited to present a lecture in honour of Eva Philbin who is undoubtedly one of the most inspirational chemists of our lifetime.
 Special thanks to my entire team for their dedication, commitment and passion which has made winning this award possible.”

 About Almac Group